paulklie/owmCppWrapper/README.md

 # omwCppWrapper
 ## A Wrapper for the openweathermap API.
-Functions as a wrapper, for more easy access to the api. https://openweathermap.org
+Functions as a wrapper, for more easy access to the api.
+Not threadsafe! https://openweathermap.org
 Currently supports the following endpoints:
 - Hourly forcast (https://openweathermap.org/api/hourly-forecast)